Email Marketing is Dead, Long Live Email MarketingTom Morkes

 For example, you can track clicks inside your EMS (email marketing system) for the time being (e.g. inside ConvertKit, I can apply a TAG to anyone who clicks a specific link in my emails):

-But if I want added redundancy, I can create a REDIRECT link on my site using something like Pretty Link or RankMath, use THAT url inside my emails, and measure engagement that way:
+If you want to add redundancy, you can create a REDIRECT link on your site using something like Pretty Link or RankMath.
+Then use THAT url inside your emails, and measure engagement that way.

-Another benefit to this solution – while not directly integrated into your EMS, you can track this in Google Analytics (or equivalent analytics software), and it will be much harder for companies like Apple to restrict this form of tracking…for now.
+Another benefit to this "redirect" solution - while most likely not tracked inside your EMS, you can track this in Google Analytics (or equivalent analytics software), so you can still get useful / actionable information.

 I believe we live in a time where people are drowning in information (not to mention: noise + distraction).